Home insurance coverage in Lebanon illustrated by insurance policy documents, house keys, and fresh US dollars inside a modern Beirut apartment.

 What You Must Confirm Before Buying or Renewing

-- Is the policy paid and paid-out in Fresh Dollars?
+• Is the policy paid and paid-out in fresh USD?

-- Are solar systems, batteries, and generators declared?
+• Are solar systems, batteries, and generators properly declared?

 Failure to confirm these points is the most common reason claims are reduced or denied.

-For a comparison of providers, review our list of
+For a provider comparison, review our list of

 best home insurance companies in Lebanon.